rsm-gh/WGen/README.md

 WGen (2018) is based in 7zRecover (2014-2016).
 This project was uploaded as a backup.
 Sadly I do not remember its status, but it is probably unstable and with the need of alot of coding.

+Also, **I started this software for learning to code in 2014**, and I may still pushing some commits, to keep it usable, but **I do not consider this a real project**.

+**If one day I do need to use a software like this, I'd code it in Rust and with a different architecture.**

 ## So what is WGen?

 It is a Text Graphical software that allows the dynamic generation of words and their use with external commands.